MBWest/Note-Taking/Unix/Commands/_Background and Foreground Commands.md

 ## Currently Backgrounded Process

-Use the `fg` command to move a process form the background to the foregound.
+Use the `fg` command to move a process from the background to the foregound.